 A Women’s Storytelling Event on Deer Isle

-Island Women Speak, the first women’s storytelling event at the Stonington Opera House, was received by a packed house and a rapt audience.
-Eight women, eight generations, eight true stories!
+Island Women Speak, the first women’s storytelling event at the Stonington Opera House, was received by a packed house and a rapt audience on Jan.
+18, 2018.
+Eight women, eight generations, eight true stories.
 Our storytellers, ages 21 to 91, each performed a personal story that she had written and rehearsed.
 The stories were about falling in love, leaving home, radically changing your career, becoming an alpha mother, understanding your own mother, the challenge of teaching in high school, why a path to public service, and more.
 There was warmth, there was wine, there was buzz, there was truth-telling.
 If you are interested in participating in the next Island Women Speak (or Island Women and Men), a Moth-like evening of storytelling, please contact producer Debbie Weil.

 TEAM PHOTO at top.
 From left to right: Debbie Little Wyman (Team 70); Anne Burton (Team 80); Kathleen Billings (Team 50); Cherie Mason (Team 90); Morgan Witham (Team 30); Jennifer Eaton Larrabee (Team Almost 40); Asia Eaton (Team 20); Debbie Weil (producer and host); Katy Rinehart (Team 60).